Menditect/documentation/docs/howtos/prepare-mendix-project.md

 To prepare the Mendix project for MTA, it is advisable to check for microflows that open a page.
 If you want to test a microflow that opens a page, you must include an output parameter in that microflow, returning the exact same object that is passed to the page.

-To find all microflows that have a “show page” activity, open Mendix Studio Progo to Edit→ Find Advanced and select the following options:
+To find all microflows that have a “show page” activity, open Mendix Studio Pro, go to Edit→ Find Advanced and select the following options:

 ![Find microflows](find-microflows.png)